-In this Millennial Money episode, I explain how to budget for beginners, from working out your monthly income to categorising your spending.
+In this Millennial Money episode, I explain how to budget for beginners, from working out your monthly income to categorising your spending and how budgeting apps such as Snoop* and Moneyhub* can help with this.
 Having a budget allows you to get on top of your finances and work towards your financial goals as you are easily able to see where your money is going each month.
 Below I share 5 steps to help you set up a budget.

 How to set up a budget